R. Vanaroja

-R Vanaroja (b 1963) is an Indian politician and Member of Parliament elected from Tamil Nadu.
-She is elected to the Lok Sabha from Tiruvannamalai constituency as an Anna Dravida Munnetra Kazhagam candidate in 2014 election.
+R Vanaroja (b 1963) is an Indian politician and former Member of Parliament elected from Tamil Nadu.
+She was elected to the Lok Sabha from Tiruvannamalai constituency as an Anna Dravida Munnetra Kazhagam candidate in the 2014 general election.

 She is a post graduate and Tiruvannamalai district (south) AIADMK Women's Wing secretary and native of Neepathurai village in Chengam taluk.